M-Hosein-Developer/PagingRecyclerView/README.md

 implementation("androidx.paging:paging-runtime:3.3.2")
 ```

-Create Paging adapter and extent BasePagingAdapter
+Create Paging adapter and inheritance BasePagingAdapter - The BasePagingAdapter is available in the library.
-....BasePagingAdapter is exist in library
 ```
 class ExampleAdapter : BasePagingAdapter<TestModel, ExampleAdapter.ExampleViewHolder>(
     BaseDiffCallback(